syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Fires the action before the popup is ready to be shown.
+Fires the action before the popup is ready to be displayed.

 <table class="params">
 <thead>